ember-learn/cli-guides/guides/basic-use/index.md

 ### Additional steps for Mac and Linux users

-For Mac and Linux users we recommend installing [Watchman](https://facebook.github.io/watchman/).
-Watchman helps correct for some buggy and inefficient file watching behavior.
+For Mac and Linux users, we recommend installing [Watchman](https://facebook.github.io/watchman/).
 Do not use the `npm` package by the same name.

+Why is Watchman needed?
+When an Ember developer is running a server locally, the server should automatically and quickly rebuild when files change.
+However, for some versions of Mac or Linux, this auto-restarting does not work perfectly, due to problems in the operating system's built-in file watching tools.
+Watchman helps correct for that buggy and inefficient file watching behavior.

-Mac users can install via [Homebrew](https://brew.sh/):
+Mac users can install Watchman via [Homebrew](https://brew.sh/):

 ```bash
 brew install watchman